BetaRavener/uPyLoader/README.md

 # uPyLoader
 ## A simple tool for communicating with MicroPython board.
+## If you are missing a feature or find a bug, please create a new issue (Issues tab).
-## The tool is in Alpha version!
+### The tool is in Alpha version!
 It may hang or crash on certain user actions.
 Please, restart the application in such case.

 ### Features:
 * File upload and download over WiFi & UART
 * Terminal over WiFI & UART